oscarfonts/gt-exporter/README.rst

 .. note:: Depends on PROJ and GEOS libraries.
 In Linux systems, if you previously
     installed PostGIS, GDAL or SpatiaLite packages, they are probably there.
-But please refer to the GeoTools link above if you need precompiled binaries for your system.
+But please refer to the GeoTools link below if you need precompiled binaries for your system.

 .. note:: This plugin uses internal versions of both SQLite (3.7.2) and SpatiaLite (2.4.0).
    Therefore the plugin is only capable of accessing databases that are compatible with these